prestonlimlianjie/moh-vaccinegov/pages/faq.md

     				<input type="checkbox" id="question-1-6">
     				<label class="tab-label" for="question-1-6">How do I reschedule my appointments? </label>
     				<div class="tab-content">
-    					<p>If you have not taken your 1st dose, cancel and rebook both appointments using the same booking link issued by SMS.
-If you have taken your 1st dose and wish to reschedule your 2nd dose, please call MOH at 1800 333 9999 for assistance.</p>
+    					<p> You may reschedule your appointments using the same booking link in the original SMS.</p>
     				</div>
     			</div>
 					<!-- end of each question -->